 Using a Subsidiary Corporation for a Non Profit Corporation (501c3)

 One common use of a subsidiary non-profit LLC is to hold real estate as a land-holding entity.
 This is especially common if the property is a brownfield with toxic contamination.
 That way, the Non-Profit Corporation is not in the chain of title with superfund liability.

 Sometimes Non-Profits also operate public service vans and those vehicles can be titled in the name of a subsidiary LLC.
 For example, a breast cancer charity purchasing a mobile mammography van can set up an LLC subsidiary to take title to the van.
 This may provide a degree of insulation for the parent organization, should the vehicle incur uninsured liability.

 At a recent meeting of the American Bar Association (ABA) Business Law’s Non-Profit Committee, one practitioner said that she would love to try to apply for tax exemption on behalf of an LLC (without a parent corporation), but the other practitioners in the room thought it would result in a legal battle with the IRS and could potentially set new precedent allowing for a Non-Profit LLC.
 To date, no new Non-Profit has approached her seeking a legal battle, just to become a Non-Profit LLC.

 The Low-Profit LLC

 Some states offer the L3C, which is a low-profit LLC.
 However, even these are not eligible to be 501c3 qualified and have few practical purposes.
 Many attorneys tell clients to avoid the L3C because it offers no advantages and only disadvantages over a traditional LLC.
-For example, if members of an LLC agreed to keep profits low to help other causes, that is already within their ability to do in a traditional LLC agreement.
+For example, members of an LLC could agree to keep profits low to help other causes.
+That is already within their ability to do in a traditional LLC agreement.
 Few states have adopted L3C statutes.

 How to Form a Non-Profit Corporation (501c3)